cmoss767/design-demo/README.md

 1. Clone repository

-2. Build and start the services:
+2. Build and start the service (below is manual scaling for 2 docker images):
 ```bash
 docker-compose up --scale api-dev=2
 ```